Your Down Payment

 With a guarantee from the Department of Veterans Affairs, a VA loan is offered to veterens and service people.
 This particular loan requires no down payment, has mimimal closing costs, and provides a competitive interest rate.
 While the VA doesn't issue the loans, it does issue a certificate of eligibility to apply for a VA mortgage.

 - Piggy-back loans

-A piggy-back loan is a second mortgage that closes at the same time as the first.
-Most of the time, the piggyback loan is for 10 percent of the home's price, and the first mortgage finances 80 percent.
-Instead of the usual 20 percent down payment, the homebuyer just has to pull together the remaining 10 percent.
+A piggy-back loan is a second mortgage that you close at the same time as the first.
+Most of the time, the piggyback loan takes care of 10 percent of the purchase amount, while the first mortgage covers 80 percent.
+The homebuyer covers the remaining 10%, instead of come up with the usual 20% down payment.

 - Carry-Back loans

-In a "carry back" situation, the seller commits to lend you part of his home equity to help you get your down payment funds.
-The buyer finances the majority of the purchase price with a traditional mortgage program and borrows the remaining funds from the seller.
-Usually you will pay a somewhat higher interest rate on the loan from the seller.
+We a seller carries back a second mortgage, the seller loans you part of his or her equity.
+You would finance the majority of the purchase price with a traditional mortgage lender and finance the remainder with the seller.
+Typically you will pay a slightly higher interest rate on the loan from the seller.

 No matter how you gather your down payment money, the thrill of reaching the goal of living in your own home will be just as great!